 Many people may prefer a clean and simplistic minimalist look of western decoration.
 By just adding a simple wooden rocking chair to a room, you can create a minimalist western room.
 You may want to add a gilded mirror on the wall or gilded photo frames to finish up the look to add overall appeal.

 Are you more of a luxurious person?
 You can achieve a luxurious western room by using dark stained wood furnishings with elegant tables, side tables or coffee tables in your living room or bedroom.
 The addition of a demure rug in the center of the room makes it classy.
+Check out more furniture ideas at LeisureLegend.

 Add Some Western Decor